G7 finance ministers discussed export controls and critical minerals as China dominates market

 Reuters

-The discussion underscored the importance of maintaining stable and open global markets for critical minerals, which are essential for industries such as technology, energy, and manufacturing.
-With the growing demand for minerals like lithium, cobalt, and rare earth elements—used in the production of batteries, electronics, and renewable energy infrastructure—the G7 ministers recognized the risks posed by export restrictions and supply chain disruptions.
+Critical minerals are essential for industries such as technology, energy, and manufacturing.
+With the growing demand for minerals such as lithium, cobalt, and rare earth elements—used in the production of batteries, electronics, and renewable energy infrastructure—the G7 ministers recognised the risks posed by export restrictions and supply chain disruptions.

 While the meeting did not announce specific policy measures, the G7’s collective stance on export controls reflects an ongoing effort to navigate the complexities of global supply chains and secure the stability of markets for critical minerals, which are increasingly vital to the future of the global economy.